Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 This software is mainly written in Python and is based on the `glymur`[^glymur] and `jpylyzer`[^jpylyzer] open source libraries.

-### JPEG2000 Files Handling ###

-The image data is encoded using the JPEG2000 coding standards.
-The JPEG2000 data consists of compressed data codestreams organized using *markers* according to a specific syntax, and several file formats, such as JP2 and JPX, which are organized using *boxes* encapsulating the codestreams of compressed image data organized in *packets* and the associated information.

-In order to ensure the communication between the server and the client, the Helioviewer system imposes a set of constraints on the codestreams and file formats.
-This includes requirements for codestream organization such as specific packetization (PLT markers), coding precincts, and order of progression (RPCL), for file format organization, such as the presence of specific boxes aggregating the codestreams and the associated information like metadata, and for file naming conventions.

-The JPEG2000 standards have a high degree of sophistication and versatility.
-In order to encourage the proliferation of Helioviewer image datasets, it should be possible to generate those files with standard conforming software other than the proprietary Kakadu software currently used.
-It becomes therefore necessary to validate the full structure of Helioviewer image files formally and automatically.
-A verification system based on Schematron[^schematron] XML schemas was developed.
-This procedure is able to verify the structure of JPEG2000 file and codestream, including the associated information such as the Helioviewer specific XML metadata, ensuring the end-to-end compatibility with the Helioviewer system.

-The Helioviewer system needs to interpret JPEG2000 data at several stages:
+The Helioviewer server needs to interpret JPEG2000 data at several stages:

-1. during the generation of the JP2 files -- until now typically from software code written in IDL;
+1. During the generation of the JP2 files -- until now typically from software code written in IDL. `fits2img` can replace the Kakadu implementation embedded in IDL.
-1. during the ingestion into the Helioviewer server -- since the IDL code cannot be configured for the required features, i.e., precincts and PLT markers, the JP2 files produced by IDL have to be transcoded;
-1. the web server itself has to decode the JP2 files in order to serve the image data to its web clients, since those do not typically include JPEG2000 support;
-1. before the image data is streamed using the JPIP server, it has to be aggregated into JPX files;
-1. the JHelioviewer client has to decode the codestreams and interpret the associated information.

-For the 1st stage, `fits2img` can replace the IDL Kakadu implementation.
 It outputs conforming JP2 files with PLT markers, XML boxes and it has the capability of embedding colormaps.

-The Kakadu's `kdu_transcode` program is used in the 2nd stage for transcoding the IDL produced JP2 files without PLT markers and precincts.
-This is an old version, modified to output JP2 files, since the vanilla version of `kdu_transcode` is just a demo application for the Kakadu core system and is not able to produce JP2 files. `hv_jp2_transcode` can wrap the transcoding process and allows to use an unmodified `kdu_transcode`.
+1. During the ingestion into the Helioviewer server -- since the IDL code cannot be configured for the required features, i.e., precincts and PLT markers, the JP2 files produced by IDL have to be transcoded.
+The vanilla version of Kakadu's `kdu_transcode` program is just a demo application for the Kakadu core system and is not able to produce JP2 files. `hv_jp2_transcode` can wrap the transcoding process and allows to use an unmodified `kdu_transcode`.
 It is not yet possible to replace the core functionality of `kdu_transcode`.
+This stage is not necessary for files generated by `fits2img`.

-The 3rd stage (decode JPEG2000 codestreams for the web clients) is replicated by `hv_jp2_decode`.
-This comes at the cost of lower performance, but with little impact for the user experience.
+1. The web client itself has to decode the JP2 files in order to serve the image data to its browser clients, since those do not typically include JPEG2000 support.
+This can be replaced by `hv_jp2_decode`, at the cost of lower performance, but with little impact for the user experience.

-The 4th stage (aggregate JPEG2000 codestreams into JPX files) can be replaced by `hv_jpx_merge` (up to 10x faster than `kdu_merge`).
+1. Before the image data is streamed using the JPIP server, it has to be aggregated into JPX files. `kdu_merge` can be replaced with `hv_jpx_merge` (up to 10× faster than `kdu_merge`).
+This task involves only manipulations at the byte level structure of the file formats and not the decoding of the codestreams.
 From the point of view of the JHelioviewer user, the client -- server interaction latency and bandwidth dominate the waiting time for the display of the image data.
 The server latency has two main components: the database query for the list of files that will make up the JPX and the parsing of those files to extract the information for the assembly of the JPX.

-Additionally, `hv_jpx_split` can now possible reconstruct JP2 files out of JPX files with embedded codestreams.
-Assembly and disassembly of JPX files allows JP2 files heterogeneous from the point of view of size, of component definition, number and type, and of color specification.
-Those tasks involve only manipulations at the byte level structure of the file formats and not the decoding of the codestreams.
+Additionally, the JHelioviewer client has to decode the codestreams for display.
+The Kakadu software offers superior performance in this area and, for the foreseeable future, will not be replaced on the client side.

 ## PFSS Dataset ##